 Q: How do you handle a patient with a post-band bleed?

-A: Most patients stop bleeding when lying down, applying ice and drinking fluids.
+Most patients stop bleeding when lying down, applying ice and drinking fluids.
 For those that do not, or for those with a substantial bleed, instruct the patient to come to the emergency room.
 Multiple approaches to treat this type of bleeding are available, from cauterizing the ulcer anoscopically with a silver nitrate stick, using an APC, heater probe, or other cautery device endoscopically for a bleeding ulcer.
-Should the bleeding be coming from a “pumper”, re-ligation or the application of an endoscopic clip with generally suffice.
+Should the bleeding be coming from a “pumper”, re-ligation or the application of an endoscopic clip will generally suffice.

 Q: How do you deal with patients on anticoagulants?